 - The current system locks in certain assumptions, resulting in reserves that do not change as economic conditions change or as insurers accumulate actual experience.
 The new system adjusts reserves as economic conditions change and as insurers accumulate credible experience.

 The NAIC Principle-Based Reserving Implementation (EX) Task Force serves as the coordinating body with all NAIC technical groups involved with projects related to the PBR initiative for life and health policies.
-In 2015, the PBR Task Force updated the Principle-Based Reserving Implementation Plan.
+On April 5, 2016, the PBR Task Force revised its Principle-Based Reserving Implementation Plan.
 The implementation plan provides a framework for implementation and is a working document to be modified as necessary to meet the challenges ahead.